 I really don’t want to hide.
 I’m just being cautious, to a reasonable, not extreme, extent.

 I’m single and without dependents.
 I was born in 1956.
 I connect with people easily.
 Paying attention to what’s going on in the world has some side benefits, such as enabling you to hold a decent conversation with people pretty much no matter what the conversation is about.
 There’s that.
 But then people don’t always like to be challenged to think.
 That can make them antsy rather than interested in anything further you might want to say to them.
-Also, Being non conformist and religious (but rational) sometimes puts people off, even though I really don’t bring up religion unless it’s reasonable to do so.
+Also, Being non conformist and religious (but rational) sometimes puts people off, even though I really don’t bring up religion unless it’s reasonable to do so or it suddenly becomes unavoidable.
+(And I have as much patience for a discussion that suddenly diverts into the ‘fact’ of evolution as others have for my sudden references to Jehovah God.)
 Other subjects, my views on which make me non conformist, I am more willing to bring up.
 For example, I often toss out that I’m anti-capitalist since capitalism is against me.